-The Navajo Natural Heritage Program (NNHP), a division of the NNDFW, has implemented management plans to protect nesting ferruginous hawk (Buteo regalis) and Mexican spotted owl populations on the Navajo Nation.
+The Navajo Natural Heritage Program (NNHP), a division of the NNDFW, has implemented management plans to protect nesting ferruginous hawk (Buteo regalis) and Mexican spotted owl (Strix occidentalis lucida) populations on the Navajo Nation.
 Both species are of cultural significance to the Navajo Nation.
 The ferruginous hawk guidelines limit the level of human activity and development near occupied and unoccupied nests.
 The guidelines also establish a system of cataloging nest locations and criteria for removing dilapidated nests from the catalog (NNHP 2021).
 Other regulations protecting species of cultural significance include the NNDFW Bald and Golden Eagle Nest Protection Regulations.

 Under the Proposed Action, 36 percent or (576,314 acres) in the FBFA would be designated as Conservation Land Management Areas.
 These areas incorporate Biological Preserves, Highly Sensitive Areas, and Moderately Sensitive Areas identified in the NNDFW Wildlife Biological Resource Land Use Clearance Policies and Procedures; therefore, these areas are already subject to conservation practices.
+The designation of Conservation Land Management Areas is not likely to have significant effects.
 There would be no change in the Biological Resource Land Use Clearance Policies and Procedures and how they are implemented in the FBFA.
 Continued management under this policy would serve to avoid or mitigate impacts on wildlife.
 There would be no change to existing regulations to protect species of cultural significance.

 Under the Proposed Action, Development Focus Land Management Areas would comprise approximately 6 percent (or 97,439 acres) of the FBFA and are where most surface-disturbing activities would be expected to occur-although surface disturbance could occur anywhere in the FBFA, depending on the type of development (e.g., waterlines or electric lines may cross multiple Land Management Areas).
+Implementing the Proposed Action would not approve any site-specific development.